redhog/literalai/README.md

     return x + 1
 ```
 Notice how the manual function stays untouched.
 If you where to change the docstring of `add_two` and rerun `literalai .`, its body would be regenerated using the new docstring.

+## What about classes?

+Any class that only has a docstring and/or initial comments, will be generated when `literalai` is run on your project, and any class that was generated this way, will be updated if you change the signature, docstring and/or comments.
+What it means to update a class is that method signatures and docstrings will be generated matching the docstring of the class.
+These will then be generated as functions as per above.
+Any methods previously generated this way and whos' docstrings or comments haven't been manually changed, will be replaced by the new ones.
+Methods that have manually written or changed signatures, docstrings or initial comments won't be touched / overwritten.